shadykamel/Ed6/README.md

 ```

 ## Assignment #0 Tasks:
-- [x] Create a new Github repository
+- [x] Create a new GitHub repository
 - [x] Create a new README.md file
 - [x] Learn and implement Markdown
 - [x] Commit changes